ajwu100/GROUP-9-PROJECT-1/README.md

 - value second home by age.png is a scatter plot of second homes that compares Age of Home to its Value with the linear regression annotated
 - value sf second home by age.png is a scatter plot of Single Family second homes that compares Age of Home to its Value with the linear regression annotated

-**Joseph Pegram**
+## Natural Disasters - saved as folder
+### Coded by Joseph Pegram

 Jupyter Notebook:
-nat_disasters.iipynb
+- nat_disasters.iipynb

 Images:
-Scatter Plot Visual: Value of Home based on the Distance to Sinkhole Box plot Visual: Sinkhole Comparison based on State (NC, SC, VA) Bar Chart Visual: The count of Location Windspeed based on state (NC, SC, VA) Pie Chart Visual: Terrain Comparison by State (NC, SC, VA) Pie Chart Visual: Windborne Debris Comparison by State(NC, SC, VA) Box Plot Visual: Value of Home based on the Terrain
+- Scatter Plot Visual: Value of Home based on the Distance to Sinkhole
+- Box plot Visual: Sinkhole Comparison based on State (NC, SC, VA)
+- Bar Chart Visual: The count of Location Windspeed based on state (NC, SC, VA)

-**Mikael Hall**
+- Pie Chart Visual: Terrain Comparison by State (NC, SC, VA)
+- Pie Chart Visual: Windborne Debris Comparison by State(NC, SC, VA)
+- Box Plot Visual: Value of Home based on the Terrain

+## Home Amenities - saved as folder
+### Coded by Mikael Hall

 Jupyter Notebook:
 - Home_Amenities.ipynb
 - House_Att.ipynb

 Source Data:

-clean4.csv
+- clean4.csv

 PNG images:
 - NumberofStories boxplot
 - NumberofStories2 boxplot